 - Take out of hiding your winter car safety kit.
 With a few basic items handy in your car, you could find yourself getting back on the road quicker if you run into problems while out and about.

 - Keep an eye on the weather and the date if you change your tires seasonally.
-Generally, it's recommended that winter tires be installed when the temperatures dip to 7° Celsius, however for insurance purposes they should be on the car from November until April.
+Generally, it's recommended that winter tires be installed when the temperatures dip to 7° Celsius, however for insurance purposes they should typically be on the car from November until April.

 Does your car insurance need a tune-up too?

 Your car insurance may also be in need of some regular maintenance.
 At Kanetix.ca, you can compare car insurance quotes to see if you can get the coverage you need at a price that won't give you the chills.